chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 ## Wrapping the `World` into a something

-To prevent such problems, we can wrap the `World` type into a restricted new type `WorldChanger`.
-We only allow operating the `WorldChanger` via specific functions, and disallow extracting the `World` instance from the `WorldChanger`:
+To prevent such problems, we can wrap the `World` manipulations into a restricted new type `WorldChanger`.
+We only allow operating the `WorldChanger` via specific functions:

 ```haskell
 newtype WorldChanger a = WorldChanger { runWorldChanger :: World -> (a, World) }